 Because children learn from your responses, they need to understand what has prompted those responses too.
 It can be very helpful for children to have their parents share how they feel and how they have behaved.
 This can help with not only validating how children feel but can also provide opportunities to discuss appropriate coping responses and develop a sense of understanding of the child's situation.
 Participating in discussions about emotions gives children new tools for regulating their own expression of emotions.

-Helping your child to manage their emotional responses can be a challenging part of parenting, however, it has immeasurable benefit for children as they grow up and learn to navigate the world and the world’s increasingly complex interactions.
+Helping your child to manage their emotional responses can be a challenging part of parenting, however, it has an immeasurable benefit for children as they grow up and learn to navigate the world and the world's increasingly complex interactions.